-I began my day by writing a check.
-Every year, Food Bank of the Hudson Valley does a special fund drive for Thanksgiving.
-A while back I made a commitment that even in very lean months (and there have been many of those), I would donate to this local charity – food being a "cause" near & dear to my heart – and I always give a little extra at this holiday that celebrates the abundance of harvest.
-It's my form of tithing and helps to keep the flow of gratitude going in my life.
-I also cleaned out the freezer.
-Huh.
+Uh.
 Where's the tie-in?
 Well... borne of thrifty habit from years past, and now by preference, I save just about every food scrap imaginable: onion skins, carrot ends, mushroom trimmings, leafy bits of celery, kale stalks, bones, drippings, gristle, fat.
 All popped into zip-loks and tucked in the freezer.
-Eventually things start spilling over, my stash of frozen stock is depleted, the thermostat drops... and I know it's time to get boiling again.
+Eventually things start spilling over, my stash of frozen stock is depleted, the thermostat drops, and I know it's time to get boiling.

-That morning, beholding the unspeakable mess that resided in the upper part of our fridge, I knew it was time.
-Out came the giant stock pot and in went bag after bag of the above-mentioned items.
-And a few bonus containers of potato & veggie water (left over from steaming or cooking).
+Observing the unspeakable mess that resided in the upper part of the fridge, I know it is time.
+Out comes the giant stock pot and in goes bag after bag of the above-mentioned items.
+Plus a few bonus containers of potato & veggie water (left over from steaming or cooking).
 I sometimes do "bone broth," or a pure vegan/veggie broth, or just chicken or beef, but this particular stock was a mishmash; a beautiful, rich golden-orange color thanks to a lot of squash innards, a rich woodsy flavor from the wild mushrooms.
 The bones & fat contributed a silky, unctuous texture.
 It smelled incredible.
-I couldn't wait to taste the soups that come from it.
+I can't wait to taste the soups that will come from it.

 As a forager & gardener I'm in a constant state of awe at Earth's abundance.
 Nature gives and gives, freely and without recompense.
 Even in this chilly month there's seldom a hike in the woods, a stroll along the rail trail, or a visit to my sadly-neglected garden, that does not bless me with something edible and amazing.
 Similarly, when there might appear to be cash "no" instead of cash "flow," I try to look around & find a way to give.
 It could be actual money, material goods, love, or time, or kindness.
-Generosity is the flip side of abundance – one can't exist without the other.
-It's one of life's confusing but glorious paradoxes, and the secret to maintaining happiness.
+Generosity is the kissing cousin of abundance – one can't exist without the other.
+It's one of life's confusing but glorious paradoxes, and one tiny secret to maintaining happiness.
 And yes, this country, the entire world, may appear to be on the highway to Hell, with cruelty, disconnect, loneliness and greed running rampant.
-Yet here is my part: on this day of thanks, when I sit down to a bounteous table surrounded by friends and loved ones, I'll remember: there's no such thing as a feast for one.
+Yet here is my part: on this day of thanks, when I sit down to a bounteous table surrounded by loved ones, I'll remember: there's no such thing as a feast for one.
 It is only by sharing that we make a feast.
+Bright Blessings!
+Happy Thanksgiving!